 - You have the right to be treated with respect.

-- You have the right to receive services, regardless of race, color, religion, (dis)Ability, pregnancy, national origin, sexual orientation, gender, age, ethnicity, income, veteran status, marital status, immigration status, or any other basis prohibited by law.
+- You have the right to receive services, regardless of race, color, religion, (dis)ability, pregnancy, national origin, sexual orientation, gender, age, ethnicity, income, veteran status, marital status, immigration status, or any other basis prohibited by law.
 You also have the right to refuse services and decline them at any time.

-- You have a right to privacy and confidentiality.
+- You have the right to privacy and confidentiality.
 All of your personal information will remain confidential.
 If you wish SafePlace to release any information about you or the services you receive you will need to sign a release of information with a staff member.
 Only SafePlace staff and volunteers have access to your information.
 We use some of your information for statistical reports required by our funders.
 This information includes your age, race, gender, city, etc. but will not include your name or be attached to your name in reports.

 - You have the right to be heard and to file a complaint if you are dissatisfied with any services.
 Call 360-786-8754.